davidkhala/azure-utils/data/sql/warehouse/table.md

   - The data types of the join columns must match
   - joined with `=` (equals operator)
   - cannot be a `CROSS JOIN`.

+# External Table
+- `ALTER` statement is not allowed on external tables